fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 evidence of a 360°-Feedback, which you probably do regularly already.

-At the end of the chapter is a self-evaluation about how others react to you, and a threshold from which onwards you are quite likely to be at least a considerable jerk.
+At the end of the chapter is a self-evaluation about how others react to you, and a threshold from which onward you are quite likely to be at least a considerable jerk.

 ---